 Applications to DPM-Lab have increased 7-fold since 2019.

 Digital Product Management Lab (DPM-Lab)

 More and more students are seeking hands-on experience in digital product management.
 Enrollment in DPM-Lab has increased dramatically since its creation in 2019.
-This popular action learning course gives students with a chance to apply what they’ve learned about the discipline in class to a real-life business project.
+This popular action learning course gives students a chance to get hands-on experience with a real-life business project.
 Most DPM Lab participants go on to land jobs in product management in summer internships and full-time positions.

 A Vibrant Product Management Community